-(A) Equipment efficiency requirements for units of nominal 1ton or less capacity are based on the USDOE Energy Factor, as derived from the USDOE Appendix E test procedure for residential water heating equipment in effect at the time the rules are adopted.
+(A) Equipment efficiency requirements for units of nominal 1-ton or less capacity are based on listing by ENERGY STAR® or California Energy Commission or on the USDOE Energy Factor, as derived from the USDOE Appendix E test procedure for residential water heating equipment in effect at the time the rules are adopted.
 Efficiency requirements for units larger than 1-ton in capacity and smaller than 6-tons in capacity, are based on the system COP at 47 degrees F outdoor air temperature or other rating point appropriate for the system deemed equivalent by ODOE.